Ivan-Stepanov/Friendly-KITTI/README.md

 It also allows you to multiply your labeled data-set by mirroring and rotating the images.

 # Installation:
 On Windows, no installation is reqiered.
-Just copy the Folder ... and execute "Friendly KITTI.exe".
+Just copy the "Release" Folder and execute "Friendly KITTI.exe".
-If you want to make changes and compile the project youself, make a pull request or copy the folder ... with the C# project.
+If you want to make changes and compile the project youself, download the repository and open the C# project.
 Works with VS 2017 Community Edition.

 # Usage:
 1. Select the folder with your unlabeled images